dhjsh88/uncertainty-aware-reinspection-scheduler/README.md

 * **Utilization**: 2,532 LUTs (14.4%), 753 FFs (2.1%), **0 BRAM, 0 DSP** — the
   hybrid's 8-bit multiplies map to plain LUT logic, and the per-stream FIFOs infer distributed RAM.
-(Figures from the pre-pipeline synthesis; the counter pipeline below adds 101 snapshot flip-flops.)
+(Figures from the pre-pipeline synthesis; the counter pipeline below adds about a hundred snapshot registers.)
 * **Timing closure at 40 MHz** (25 ns period, WNS +0.694 ns with synthesis strategy Flow_PerfOptimized_high; ~41.1 MHz implied Fmax at synthesis estimates.
 Default strategy closes at 37 MHz / 27 ns, WNS +1.137 ns).
 The 100 MHz initial target was not met, and the